yash30201/cs-notes/OS/notes/process_concept.md

 There are 3 types of queues :
 + Job queue
 + Ready queue
-+ Device queue
++ Device queue(queue for processes waiting for I/O or locked area)

 > These are implemented using **Linked List**

 <br>

-The task of managing the processes to be loaded, running and waiting by process scheduler is called process scheduling
+They are the softwares whose task is to manage the processes running, select new processes and deciding which process to run.

 Comparison among long-term, short-term and medium-term scheduler.